 There’s something about the tension and buildup of a great spy novel that works particularly well on the page.
 That’s not to knock the many great spy movies out there, of course, but when it comes to pacing and creating paranoia, novels have the advantage.
 Espionage, all-consuming and captivating, seamlessly transmits to each page as it holds inspiration from the rivalries and intrigues of major powers.
 The development of fascism and communism in the lead up to World War II, the development of the Cold War, and the establishment of modern intelligence agencies are all factors into the creation and fascination of this literary genre.

 Are you in search of books about international criminal organizations, global terrorist networks, or some simple sabotage and espionage?
 Look no further because we have just that and more!
 The following are thrilling examples of a finely calibrated espionage tale.
-These are sixteen of the best spy novels ever written.
+These are seventeen of the best spy novels ever written.

 What if your next national leader was secretly a Russian spy?
 Kate Henderson is a high-ranking officer of England's MI6—and a recent undercover operation has revealed explosive intel.
 Russia has infiltrated the upper levels of UK politics by co-opting a senior politician.
 To make matters worse, there may be a mole moving through the halls of England's Secret Intelligence Service.
 With an election looming, Kate is in a race to expose the double agents and save those she holds dear.
 But who can be trusted?
 Acclaimed British author and journalist Tom Bradby excels at crafting pulse-pounding narratives set against the backdrop of true-life events.
 In Secret Service, the author delivers a tense and timely spy thriller where the greatest threat comes from within.